G-Form Protective Pads

 Simply stunning.
-The only pads our testers were willing to wear for longer periods of time.
 Provides great protection without adding bulk or weight.

 Knee and elbow pads are generally frustrating for parents and kids alike.
 As a parent, getting kids to put their pads on is usually just as frustrating as trying to get them to keep them on.
 As a child, pads are bulky, scratchy and just plain uncomfortable.
 When worn however, protective pads will not only save both parents and children from blood, sweat and tears, they can also help build confidence in hesitant kids.
 Dreamt up by athletes and created using reactive protection technology (RPT), G-Form protective pads are a modern-day solution to an old school problem.

 Made of soft, pliable foam that hardens on impact, G-Form pads provide the protection parents want with the comfort that kids need.
 At the time of this review, G-form pads were only available in adult sizes, but they now offer youth sizes!
 Their new Youth large size is the same as the XXS we tested and their Youth Small is one size smaller than that.
 The XS we tested is still an adult XS.
 G-forms sizing chart can be found directly on their site.

 G-Form pads essentially harden on impact.
 As shown in the video below, the molecules in the foam repel each other when at rest, making the pads soft and flexible.
 When faced with an impact, the molecules use the increase in energy to form clusters, thereby hardening the material and providing rigid protection.

 *Update: G-form now makes pads specifically for kids, which are smaller and have a shorter sleeve.
 The XXS we used is not a Youth Large, the XS adult is still an XS adult.*